 Update: At least one of our Russian readers says that paid Newsstand content is available in Russia as well.
 Nasdarovje, Pavel Azroyan!
 If anyone else sees paid content in a previously unsupported country, check out the Contact page and drop us a line.

 Indian readers, today is your lucky day.
 In addition to the launch of a new global budget smartphone initiative and the promise of downloadable YouTube videos, you're finally getting access to a core Google Play media function.
 Read More

 Yesterday, Google began rolling out a small update to the Newsstand app, bumping it up from 3.2 to 3.2.1.
 While the version number suggests this was only a bug fix -and it mostly is- there were still a couple of interesting additions discovered during a teardown.

 Google is adding a helpful walkthrough for people who are new to Newsstand.
 Until now, the app has lacked a proper "onboarding" step for the first time an app is run.
+There's nothing unusual here; it's just your typical setup steps with a basic explanation of Newsstand and a screen at the end prompting users to pick a few preferred topics.
 Read More